 We applied our advanced methodology used to internally manage operational risk during the past financial year in the established way.
 The targeted scenario analyses were carried out on a regular basis and adjusted as required.
-In this context, a separate additional OpRisk scenario was defined for event risks, among other things.
+In this context, a separate additional OpRisk scenario has been defined for event risks, among other things.
 The analysis process involves interviewing experts from all areas of the Bank about a comprehensive catalogue of possible scenarios in structured workshops.
 Outsourcing arises in areas where it appears to be sensible given the financial scope and is overseen by our central outsourcing management team.
 All outsourced activities are evaluated, rated and documented.
 We also analyse scenarios involving potential difficulties with cooperation partners or suppliers.
-Furthermore, in the scenario workshops, we record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model (for example, the influence of extreme weather conditions on the availability of buildings or data centres, possible fines following climate-related legal action ('conduct risk')).
+Furthermore, in the scenario workshops, we record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model (for example, the influence of extreme weather conditions on the availability of buildings or data centres, possible fines following climate-related legal action ("conduct risk")).
 The results enable an assessment of future operational risk potential and provide additional perspectives in this risk category.
 Investment risks are also taken into account in Pillar II, depending on the results of the risk inventory, either in accordance with the look-through principle or in the form of operational risks.
 The results of the loss incident database and the scenario analyses form the basis for calculating a value-at-risk for operational risks.
 For this purpose, we employ an internally developed calculating engine, the results of which are incorporated into the analysis of the Bank's ability to bear risk.
 The results of our VaR and expert estimates are regularly validated by reference to external data.
 The analyses did not identify any operational risks in excess of the allocated risk-covering assets.
-The scenario analyses are also used to draw up riskreduction measures for significant risks.
+The scenario analyses are also used to draw up risk-reduction measures for significant risks.
 In addition, potential reputational risks for the Bank are listed when the expert surveys are conducted.
 If required, measures are discussed with a view to ensuring a constantly high level of public confidence in our organisation.
 At the time of implementation, we also engaged an outside institution to review the quality of the methods used to manage operational risks and the related processes.
 With the model established, we believe that we are well positioned to meet the regulatory requirements of Pillar II and the Supervisory Review and Evaluation Process (SREP).

 Banks are required to hold adequate equity to cover the operational risks they assume.
-To date, methods with a different degree of accuracy have been authorised for use when quantifying the capital adequacy for this risk category.
-Although an efficient model is used for internal management, we continue to use the basic indicator approach defined by the regulator to determine the capital adequacy requirements for operational risk, in line with regulatory expectations.
+To date, methods with a different degree of accuracy have been authorised for use when quantifying the equity backing for this risk category.
+Although an efficient model is used for internal management, we continue to use the less complex basic indicator approach to determine the required equity backing for operational risk.
+As expected, the use of models for the estimation of operational risk capital is to be discontinued with the introduction of CRR III.
+For operational risks, only a standardised measurement approach (SMA) will then be available for all institutions under Pillar I of the regulatory framework.
+We have already analysed the associated changes and concluded that, from today's perspective, the impact is likely to be positive (weighting factor of 12% instead of 15%).